sccn/sccn.github.io/others/Analyzing_EEG_data_in_EEGLAB_The_Wakeman-Henson_dataset.md

 Data pre-processing pipeline
 Once you have downloaded the data you can run the code below.

-Note that this pre-processing step is also available as a Matlab Live Script [PATH TO LIVESCRIPT]
+Note that this pre-processing step is also available as a MATLAB Live Script [PATH TO LIVESCRIPT]

 ### Start EEGLAB